heptarch/heptarch.github.io/lab/bell.md

 [Mastodon](https://mastodon.social/explore) or
 [Discord](https://discord.com/).
 I called this **Rebel Labs** for obvious reasons.
-I've put some example projects on the [lab](/lab) page; these are all things I am working on, and will add some more details soon.
-But it would be fun to try branching out!
+I've put some example projects on the [lab](/lab) page; these are all things I am tentatively working on, and will add more details soon.
+But the point, the projects will be a lot better if smart folks take interest and get involved!